 From there, Michele took on advertising.
 He ditched Mert & Marcus, the long-time lensmen of Gucci's glossy and sexualised ads of the past, in favor of Glen Luchford.
 Michele's first campaign for the house, Pre-Fall and Fall 2015, brings his vision for Gucci to life (think: a more mysterious sense of sexuality than what we would otherwise expect from Gucci).
 Sure, there is skin - most notably, model Jack Chambers' ripped torso, but to say that this campaign is forthcomingly sexy is not necessarily true.
 It is somehow more casual, more effortless.

 And that's exactly what is important here.
 Because sex will always sell (at least according to the intel we have to date), it is not being removed from ad campaigns.
 In fact, ads are not becoming desexualized at all.
-Instead, our idea of what is sexy is just being reinvisioned by fashion influencers like Michele and Céline's Phoebe Philo, among others.
+Instead, our idea of what is sexy is just being reinvisioned by powerful creative like Michele and Céline's Phoebe Philo, the latter of whom has been vocal about her vision of the Céline women.

 In an article for WWD, Catherine Sadler, a consultant at Sadler + Brand, spoke to this notion, as well, saying: “There are ways to absolutely have sex appeal and be sexy, but it ultimately goes back to authenticity and something that feels truer and less commercial and in-your-face."